kubedb/docs/docs/guides/postgres/distributed/overview/index.md

 > **Important:**
 > - The cluster name must exactly match the name of the OCM (spoke) cluster.
-> - The corresponding `ManagedClusterAddOn` resource must be created in the namespace that bears the same name as the cluster.
+> - The corresponding `ManagedClusterAddOn` resource must be created in the namespace that bears the same name as the cluster to setup kubeslice worker automatically.

 ```yaml
 apiVersion: controller.kubeslice.io/v1alpha1